coredataengineers/CDE-BOOTCAMP/12_apache_kafka/05-Partition-and-Offset.md

 ## Why Partitions and Offsets are Important
 1. Scalability: Partitions let Kafka spread topic data across multiple brokers, enabling it to efficiently handle massive volumes of messages/events.
 2. Parallelism: Multiple consumers can read from different partitions at the same time, speeding up processing.
+3. Ordering Guarantees: Within a single partition, messages are strictly ordered.